 Appointed Organist and Director of Music at Newcastle Cathedral in 2009, he was responsible for training the Cathedral choirs of boys, girls and adults which sing for six regular weekly services, and had overall responsibility for all aspects of music-making in the cathedral.

 Moving to Auckland, New Zealand in 2016, he maintains a busy schedule of organ playing, choir training, singing and teaching.
+Until March 2021 he was Associate Cathedral Organist at St Patrick's Cathedral, in Auckland's city centre.

 Hobbies include astronomy, cycling, running and model railways, for which he is lucky enough to have commandeered a large portion of the garage.

-He is married to Elisabeth (violin, piano and voice) and they have four daughters, all of whom play the piano and singing, and between them also play 2 violins, 2 recorders, 1 flute, 1 oboe and a cello.
+He is married to Elisabeth (violin, piano and voice) and they have four daughters, all of whom play the piano and sing, and between them also play 2 violins, 2 recorders, 1 flute, 1 oboe and a cello.